 Do you have any role models?

 Yes.
 They tend to be fictional superheroes though.
-Wonder Woman being a personal favourite.
+Wonder Woman is a personal favorite.

 What is the most exotic location you have been to?